0N30M/fluidattacksCTFV2-writeups/the-password-is-a-swordfish.md

 # Skills Demonstrated

 - Binary exploitation
-- Reverse engineering with Ghidra
+- Reverse engineering
+- Ghidra analysis
+- Integer signedness vulnerability analysis
-- Stack buffer overflow analysis
+- Stack buffer overflow
-- Return address overwrite
-- Function redirection
+- ret2win exploitation
 - Payload construction
-- Linux binary analysis
-- Local exploit development
+- Local exploit validation
-- Remote exploitation using Netcat
+- Remote exploitation with Netcat
-- Basic pwning methodology

 ---

 # Lessons Learned

-This challenge demonstrates how the absence of modern exploit mitigations such as Stack Canaries and PIE can allow an attacker to redirect execution to privileged code already present in the binary.
-By identifying the correct overflow offset and the fixed address of the hidden `win()` function, it was possible to gain code execution without injecting shellcode, leveraging a classic **ret2win** technique.
+This challenge highlights how inconsistent handling of signed and unsigned integers can completely bypass input validation and lead to memory corruption.
+It also demonstrates that understanding the exact stack layout is essential when building reliable exploits, especially when local variables such as loop counters are overwritten during the overflow.

+---

 ---